-Click or tap the input field of Level A and Level B respectively to set Level A and Level B with the pop-up numeric keypad.
-You can also use the specified multifunction knob to adjust level A and level B or use the trigger level knob to adjust the level (the focus of the trigger level knob is the last modified level).
+Click or tap the input field of Level A/Level B to set the level A/level B with the popup numeric keypad.
+You can also use the specfiied multifunction knob to adjust level A/level B or use the trigger level knob to adjust the level (the focus of the trigger level knob is the last modified level).
 For details, refer to descriptions in Trigger Level.
 The current trigger level is displayed in the trigger information label at the top of the screen.